mattermost/docs/README.md

 ### Using Labels

 Labels are used to track the lifecycle and status of a pull request.
-Using the correct labels helps with managing workflows and ensuring that content is edited, merged, released etc at the correct time.
+Using the correct labels helps with managing workflows and ensuring that content is edited, merged and released at the correct time.
 Take a look at the [Labels](https://developers.mattermost.com/contribute/getting-started/labels/) page for information about how and when to use which labels.

 ### Commenting on Pull Requests